dentarg/auth0-blog/_posts/glossary-of-modern-javascript-concepts-part-2.markdown

 - 2017-03-22-how-to-manage-javascript-fatigue
 ---

 **TL;DR:** In the [first part of the Glossary of Modern JS Concepts](https://auth0.com/blog/glossary-of-modern-javascript-concepts/) series, we learned about functional, reactive, and functional reactive programming.
-In **Part 2**, we'll gain an understanding of core concepts like _scope_, _closures_, _tree-shaking_, and more, as well as JS application topics such as _data flow_ and _change detection_.
+In **Part 2**, we'll gain an understanding of concepts like _scope_, _closures_, _tree shaking_, _components_, and more, as well as JavaScript application topics such as _data flow_ and _change detection_.

 ---